Updated: Mar 14

 Global capital has been invested phenomenally into a less productive segment called Housing.

 Finally, the report argues that the Financialization of Housing undermines democratic governance, exacerbates inequality, and detaches human dignity.

 The report assumes the impact of Financialization of Housing is only negative and ignores the positive side of the same.
 I would like to argue both the facets of Financialization as Curse and Cure.

-'Invention is the mother of necessity' It clearly applies to the Financialization of Housing.
+“Invention is the mother of necessity” clearly applies to the Financialization of Housing.
 Since before the crisis, none of the market participants would think of Shorting in Mortgage.
-But the crisis indicated the necessity for new financial products for Short Housing thereby making the Bubble a rare incident.
-Financialization of Housing evidently established that the Firm, Local and International Regulations are in need of the hour and its stringent implementations.
+But the crisis indicated the necessity for new financial products to Short Housing thereby making the Bubble a rare incident.
+Financialization of Housing evidently established that the Firm, Local and International Regulations need the hour and its stringent implementations.

 Despite the efforts of the authorities after the 2008 crisis, the housing market is still less regulated than it should be.
 The lack of adequate and affordable housing is a basic human right that should not be denied to anyone.
 The governments must take more steps to shift the excess global capital from unproductive uses to the most productive uses.